mayan-edms/Mayan-EDMS/docs/topics/pending_work.rst

   corresponding group access.
 - User group list API get & post views: Should adding a group to an user via the API return 201 or 200.
 Currently returns 201.
+- Consistent API return code for delete views without access.
+Some views return 403 other return 404.

 Caching
 ~~~~~~~